akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Only counting active working days but trying to log all time off.
 Newest entries first.

+## Day 163: Tuesday October 12, 2021

+**Pomodoros Completed**: 3

+**Progress**:
+- [x] Review notes, catch up on messages

+**My Feelings**: Have I been cursed?
+Serious question.
+Because in the middle of working my entire Wi-Fi crapped out, and it was just MY COMPUTER in the entire house for some reason.
+That consumed my entire evening.

 ## Saturday October 9, 2021 - Monday, October 11, 2021

 **Pomodoros Completed**: 0